JuliaReach/ReachabilityAnalysis.jl/docs/src/man/faq.md

 On a technical level, the reason to have `LazySets.Interval` as a wrapper type of `IA.Interval` is that Julia doesn't allow multiple inheritance, but it was a design choice that intervals should belong to the `LazySets` type hierarchy.

+## References

+- [^v1] Version 1.0 of the lanuage was released in August 2018, see https://julialang.org/blog/2018/08/one-point-zero/

+- [^BEKS17] Bezanson, J., Edelman, A., Karpinski, S., & Shah, V. B. (2017).
+Julia: A fresh approach to numerical computing.
+SIAM review, 59(1), 65-98.